haruto-web/campus-care-project/README.md

-# BrightTrack LMS - Complete Workflow (Progress Tracker)
+# BrightTrack LMS - Progress Tracker

 ## System Overview
 BrightTrack (formerly Campus Care) is an LMS with integrated student support monitoring that tracks academic performance, attendance, and wellness to identify at-risk students early.